axesup/combate/Add-a-Mongoose-Model.md

 }, {strict: false})

 # 2. Install plugins.
-These add common schema properties, indexes and functions to the schema.
+These add common schema properties, indexes and
+#    functions to the schema.
 SomeModelSchema.plugin(plugins.NamedPlugin)
 SomeModelSchema.plugin(plugins.SearchablePlugin, {searchable: ['name', 'description']})

 # 3. Add common static properties.
 #   * editableProperties: whitelist of properties that may be edited through
-#     the collection's standard PUT endpoint
+#     the collection's standard PUT endpoint.
 #   * jsonSchema: used in POST and PUT to validate data before saving to the db
 SomeModelSchema.statics.editableProperties = ['name', 'description', 'userID']
 SomeModelSchema.statics.jsonSchema = jsonSchema

 # 4. Create the model from the schema and export it.
-The first argument should be
+The first argument
-#    the all-lowercase, dot-separated, singular version of the collection name.
-Mongoose
+#    should be the all-lowercase, dot-separated, singular version of the
-#    will pluralize that for the collection name.
+#    collection name.
+Mongoose will pluralize that for the collection name.
 module.exports = mongoose.model('some.model', SomeModelSchema)
 ```